bloominstituteoftechnology/Preprocessing-II/README.md

 * [ x ] Match the design file at `500px` as well as you can

 ## Stretch Goals:
-* [ ] Create an animation mixin using parametric mixins
+* [ x ] Create an animation mixin using parametric mixins
 * [ ] Introduce a form with inputs allowing users to select a vacation package and a submit button at the bottom of the page.
 Introduce inputs for name, email, phone number, and an area for them to leave special instructions.
 * [ ] Style the site to look good at all sizes, not just desktop and phone